rastersoft/autovala/wiki/autovala.1.md

 **autovala rpm**
   Generates the metadata needed for building an **RPM** package.
 The most important part that generates are the dependencies, both for source and binary packages.

+**autovala valama**
+  Generates a Valama project for each binary in the current project.
+This allows to use Valama to edit Autovala projects. **THIS SUPPORT IS STILL EXPERIMENTAL**.
+Don't forget to do a *refresh* before to update the Autovala project file.

 **autovala help**
   Shows the basic commands available